Connecting a mini pump alarm circuit: why it matters and how to do it

 The installer faces legal action: where a leak or overflow causes water damage, the insurer may seek to hold the installer legally liable if they observe that the pump’s alarm system hasn’t been installed to the manufacturer’s specifications.

-The electric circuit for a condensate pump alarm is located on the power phase line, coming from the "L" brown wire.
-The pump receives power coming from the external unit of the split (A/C OUT), and then channels power back to the internal unit from the grey wire (C) to the black wire (NC).
+The electric circuit for a condensate pump alarm is located on the power phase line, coming from the "L" black wire.
+The pump receives power coming from the external unit of the split (A/C OUTDOOR), and then channels power back to the internal unit from the yellow wire (C) to the blue wire (NC).

 |Although these wires may be slender in appearance, they are more than capable of carrying the power needed for the internal split which, after all, is nothing more than a large fan.|

-On this diagram, the grey "C" wire is connected to the power inlet (brown "L" wire from the external unit), and the circuit-breaker for the pump alarm is situated just before the black "NC" wire supplying power back to the internal unit.
+On this diagram, the yellow wire is connected to the power inlet (black "L" wire from the external unit), and the circuit-breaker for the pump alarm is situated just before the blue "NC" wire supplying power back to the internal unit.
 It’s controlled by the position of the float, which opens the circuit when it exceeds the high (Safety) position.